mvp18/PyTorch-Loss-Functions-in-Numpy/README.md

 Some code snippets I frequently refer to for ensuring correct usage of PyTorch loss functions.
+Have found the [official documentation](https://pytorch.org/docs/1.5.1/nn.html#loss-functions) to be lacking sufficient clarity at times and also proper examples, so wrote some numpy code for understanding purposes.

 The two notebooks have the following implementations: